Toseflo/spongebobguesser/README.md

 ## How to add new screenshots:

 1. I used the webiste https://fancaps.net/tv/showimages.php?4061-SpongeBob_SquarePants_Season_1 to get the screenshots for the game
-2. Save the screenshots in the screenshots folder with subfolders named S*xx*E*yy*P*z* for the season, episode and part in the episode
+2. Save the screenshots in the python/screenshots folder with subfolders named S*xx*E*yy*P*z* for the season, episode and part in the episode
-3. Add the complete title to titles.txt
+3. Add the title of the episode to every language file in python/titles
-4. Run the python script with the correct paths
+4. Run the python script with the correct paths.
+It should update randomframes, episode-titles.json and image-list.json
 5. The website should now show the new images

+## How to add new languages:
+1. Add a new language file to python/titles.
+The name of the file will be the name in the dropdown list
+2. Add the name of all episodes with the format S*xx*E*yy*P*z*: *episode title*
+3. Run the python script.
+The script will complain if an episode title is missing
+4. The website should now show the new images